-All students entering the 10th grade are required to provide proof of residency before school begins.
+All students may be required to provide proof of residency before school begins.
 Proof must be based on documentation issued after June 1 of the current school year and dated within 60 days.

 New Student Orientation

 A counselor will schedule students new to Kearney Junior High School after they have completed the enrollment process.
 A schedule will be planned and assigned on the basis of information obtained from the previous school.
 Detailed information regarding the operation of KJHS will be provided to each new student.